 When the Blood Runs Cold / Strategy Strikes Back collection / May 2018

-SIXTH PLANET, HOTH SYSTEM – The tauntaun ran screaming across the crevasses and zig-zag trenches dug into Nev Ice Rang, fur singed black and gold and slathered in crimson.
+SIXTH PLANET, HOTH SYSTEM – The tauntaun ran screaming across the crevasses and zig-zag trenches dug into Nev Ice Flow, fur singed black and gold and slathered in crimson.

 A tauntaun doesn’t bleed red though.
 Rebel infantry does.
 Unlike the rest of the 61st Mobile Infantry, the crazed riderless creature charged brazenly toward the approaching Imperial armor and occasionally tripped on its entrails.
 A direct shot from a chin-gun finally killed the beast.
 Was that mercy?
 Or luck?